zhenliu26/TOC_GEE/README.md

 ### TOC_FeatureCollection

-This function will generate the TOC curve from the ee.FeatureCollection (the file format in the Google Earth Engine) and display it.
+This function will generate the TOC curve from the ee.FeatureCollection (the data format in the Google Earth Engine) and display it.
 The parameters in the TOC_FeatureCollection function are:
 - FC: (ee.FeatureCollection) featurecollection that contains reference and index properties
 - QCName: (string) The name of reference property
 - IndexnameList: (ee.List) The list of index property names